bouzidanas/hover-effect/readme.md

 # Hover effect

-Javascript library to draw and animate images on hover.
+This is a fork of **hover-effect** which is a Javascript library to draw and animate images on hover.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=ZGDNS5D28SFWQ)